soulspace-org/overarch/doc/design.md

      referenced elements
    * a map of selection criteria on the element attributes

+   It might make sense to combine (some of) these include options.

+   Some views are rendered in a hierachical way, where only some top level elements have to be specified, and the content of these top level elements is rendered recursively according to the rules of the view.
+For example in a component-view it is fine to reference the internal system and the elements of this system are rendered recursively down to the the components of the system.

+   Other views may only render the elements directly specified in a flat list.

+   The include option should work for both kind of views by only make it more convenient to specify the elements as you would normally without the includes.
+It should have no influence on the rendering rules of the views.

 Q: **How should the export be implemented so that there is a clear separation between the selection of and iteration over the relevant content and the format specific rendering of the content?**

 A: